 About the Scientific Advisory Council

-The Michael & Susan Dell Center for Healthy Living’s Scientific Advisory Council currently consists of five national experts in child health, nutrition, physical activity, and obesity.
-The Scientific Advisory Council provides guidance and offers suggestions to the Center’s Executive Committee and faculty on setting a research agenda in child and adolescent health, guidance to create evidence-based Center projects and activities, and overall strategic direction to the Center, including input on funding, publication, and other goals for future years.
+The Michael & Susan Dell Center for Healthy Living’s Scientific Advisory Council consisted of five national experts in child health, nutrition, physical activity, and obesity from 2008-2018.
+The Scientific Advisory Council provided guidance and offered suggestions to the Center’s Executive Committee and faculty on setting a research agenda in child and adolescent health, guidance to create evidence-based Center projects and activities, and overall strategic direction to the Center, including input on funding, publication, and other goals for future years.

-These experts are beneficial to the Center since childhood obesity is one of the most significant public health problems that we face, and the Center is charged to provide an opportunity to advance the field to make a significant impact.
-The Council members are essential to provide a vision for the Center’s future, along with an astute perspective on the past.
-Council members attend an annual two-day meeting to provide suggestions and expertise to help guide the Center’s future direction and development.
+These experts were beneficial to the Center since childhood obesity is one of the most significant public health problems that we face, and the Center is charged to provide an opportunity to advance the field to make a significant impact.
+The Council members were essential to provide a vision for the Center’s future, along with an astute perspective on the past.
+Council members attended an annual two-day meeting to provide suggestions and expertise to help guide the Center’s future direction and development.

 Scientific Advisory Council